 - It is also important that you listen to public health officials who may recommend community actions to reduce potential exposure to COVID-19, especially if COVID-19 is spreading in your community.

 The California Department of Public Health is encouraging Californians who are at higher risk for serious illness from COVID-19 to take actions to reduce their risk.
-Early information out of China, where COVID-19 first started, shows that some people are at higher risk of getting very sick from this illness.
+Some people are at higher risk of getting very sick from this illness.
 This includes:

 - Older adults